jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

 - **Key recovery**: process of reconstructing an encryption key from the ciphertext alone; if there is a workable key recovery system, it means the algorithm is not secure
 - **Key space**: represents the total number of possible values of keys in a cryptographic algorithm or password; keyspace = 2 to the power of the number of bits, so 4 bits = 16 keys, 8 bits = 256 keys
 - **Lattice-based Cryptography**: Lattice-based cryptography leverages complex grids or constructions known as lattices for the purpose of encryption and decryption; involves mathematical problems that remain hard to solve even with the enhanced computational power of quantum computing
-- **Meet-in-the-middle**: attack that uses a known plaintext message and both encryption of the plaintext and decryption of the ciphertext simultaneously in a brute-force manner to identify the encryption key; 2DES is vulnerable to this attack
 - **Microcontroller**: similar to system on a chip (SoC), consists of a CPU, memory, IO devices, and non-volatile storage (e.g. flash or ROM/PROM/EEPROM); think Raspberry Pi or Arduino
 - **Mobile device deployment models**: that cover allowing or providing mobile devices for employees include: BYOD (Bring Your Own Device), COPE (Company Owned/Personally Enabled), CYOD (Choose Your Own Device), and COBO (Company Owned/Business Only); also consider VDI and VMI options
 - **Mobile device deployment policies**: should address things like data ownership, support ownership, patch and update management, security product management, forensics, privacy, on/offboarding, adherence to corporate policies, user acceptance, legal concerns, acceptable use policies, camera/video, microphone, Wi-Fi Direct, tethering and hot spots, contactless payment methods, and infrastructure considerations